Squash (drink): Ingredients

 Ingredients in squashes and cordials have evolved over the years.
 A traditional cordial contains three ingredients: sugar, juice or plant extract and some water.
 Usually it can contain an acidifier such as citric acid or in very old-fashioned cordials lemon juice, or even spices such as cinnamon or cloves.
-Recreations of these traditional preparations often contain a preservative especially sulphur dioxide, although sugar alone will keep it fresh for quite a long time.
+Recreations of these traditional preparations often contain a preservative, especially sulphur dioxide, although sugar alone will keep it fresh for quite a long time.
 Modern squash drinks are generally more complex and sugar free squash even more so; the ingredients are usually water, sweetener such as aspartame or sodium saccharin, juice in a low quantity (typically 5–10 percent), large quantities of flavouring, preservatives and sometimes a colour such as anthocyanin.
-In the middle are ordinary squashes, which contain sugar, water, a larger amount of juice, preservatives, colouring such as anthocyanin and often a small amount of flavouring.
+In the middle are ordinary squashes, which contain sugar, water, a larger amount of juice, preservatives, colouring, and often a small amount of flavouring.
 Although colours such as Allura Red AC and Sunset Yellow FCF are occasionally used in squash, most modern British companies are gradually aiming to use natural colours such as beta carotene or anthocyanins, and natural flavourings.